SHUBV92/dashboards/src/FEEDBACK.md

 [NavBar.tsx](./containers/NavBar/NavBar.tsx)

-- Line 10: Rename this from 'Row' to 'Nav' to be clear.
+- Line 10: Rename this from 'Row' to 'Nav' to be clear. [ "Row is using a reusable piece of code that actually sets the direction to Row or Column " ]

 [useData.ts](./hooks/useData.ts)